ddsbook/blog/2014/11/hubbard.md

 machine learning algorithms: combining multiple 'weak predictors' is more accurate than one (or handful) of strong predictors.
-By taking the mean of all our outputs (even the samples that are *way* off) we are using all the sampled to derive a more accurate estimate of true value.
+By taking the mean of all our outputs (even the samples that are *way* off) we are using all the samples to derive a more accurate estimate of true value.

 ### Oh yeah, the math...

 The math here is so much simpler than all the stuff I did above (but so much less exciting).
 Since we talking about the median, 50% of the samples should be above and below the median value.
-This sets a coin-toss analogy.
-If we say heads is above the median and tails is below, what is the probability of flipping either 5 heads or 5 tails in a row?
-It's simply 50% to the power of 5 for both heads and tails and then we add those up (or multiply it by 2).
-Then we want to know what the probability is of **not** getting heads, so we subtract it from 1.
+This sets a coin-toss analogy: if we say heads is above the median and tails is below, what is the probability of flipping either 5 heads or 5 tails in a row?
+It is the same thing, we want to know the probability that all 5 of our samples will be above (or below) the median.
+The math is simply 50% to the power of 5 for getting either 5 tails or heads in row.
+So we can calculate it once and double it (once for heads, twice for tails).
+Then we want to know what
+the probability is of **not** getting heads, so we subtract it from 1.

     :::r